LenaSchnedlitz/origamicons/README.md

 # Origamicons

-(Almost) unique identicons, based on SHA-1 and inspired by folded paper.
+(Almost) unique identicons - Based on SHA-1 and inspired by folded paper.

 ## Requirements
 This program is written in **Python 3.6**.